The History of Content Marketing : 29 timeless examples of brands capturing attention

 5. Create Timeless Content That Becomes Part of Culture

-- The Michelin Guide started as a way to promote tires but became a globally respected culinary authority.
-Likewise, Coca-Cola’s Santa Claus campaign became part of Christmas tradition, associating the brand with joy and warmth.
+- The Michelin Guide started as a way to sell tires but became a global symbol of culinary excellence.
+Coca-Cola’s Santa Claus didn’t just promote soda; it helped shape modern Christmas imagery.

-- Actionable Idea: Develop content that goes beyond immediate marketing and aims to become part of your audience’s culture or traditions.
-Think about how your brand can create experiences that are passed down or looked forward to.
+- Actionable Idea: Aim for content that transcends campaigns and becomes part of your audience’s culture or traditions.
+Look for ways your brand can create experiences people anticipate year after year.

 6. Use Multiple Channels to Reinforce Your Message